Having surgery for prostate cancer

 Do ask as many questions as you need to.
 It may help to make a list before you go into hospital for your operation.
 There are some suggestions for questions at the end of this section.
 Many people find that the more they know about what is going to happen, the less frightening it seems.
 Don’t worry if you think of more questions later.
 Just speak to your nurses.
 Some people prefer not to know much about what is going to happen don't want to ask questions.
 If that’s how you feel, that’s fine.
 It is entirely your decision.

-You may have a drip (intravenous infusion) put into your arm before your surgery so that you can have fluids.
+You may have a drip (intravenous infusion) put into a vein in your arm before your surgery so that you can have fluids.
 This makes sure you are not dehydrated before your operation.
 But if you have been eating and drinking normally you may not need this.